Temitayokb/python-final-project/README.md

-This is an easy project that can help python beginners know how to a simple problem like the one below;
+This is an easy project that can help python beginners know how to solve a simple problem like the one below;
 1. Given an integer,n , perform the following conditional actions:

 ● If n is odd, print Weird